Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Requirements of Spaceborne ML Models

 If any online training is to be done, it is desirable to have a batch-agnostic NN architecture, i.e., it does not contain any Batch Normalization (BN) layers \citep{ioffe_2015_icml_batchnorm}.
 The core of normalization (\norm) is to prevent internal covariate shifts of the feature maps and stabilize the training process.
 This is done by normalizing each feature map with a mean and a variance, for an $i$-th layer feature map,

 where $\bm{X}_i$ is the feature map at the $i$-th layer.
 Unlike other methods, BN aims to compute the \emph{batch-wise} feature map statistics across the entire training set.
-Since this is infeasible, in practice, the $\norm$ layer statistics are computed across mini-batches, and the ``global'' statistics are updated using a running average as training progresses.
+However, computing such statistics across the entire training domain is practically infeasible given a limited dataset.
+Therefore, the BN layer statistics are instead computed across mini-batches, and the approximate ``global'' statistics are updated using a running average as training progresses.
 Then, during inference, these running averages of the mean and variance are fixed and used for normalization.

 The problem is that these approximations of the training data distribution in BN layers are simply incompatible with those of the test data that are drawn from a different distribution.
 Therefore, in this work, two methods are considered in search of a robust and batch-agnostic pose estimation NN architecture.
 One is to simply replace the BN layers in existing pre-trained architectures with batch-agnostic $\norm$ layers such as Layer Normalization (LN) \citep{ba_2016_layernorm} and Group Normalization (GN) \citep{wu_2018_eccv_groupnorm}.
-The other is to design or adopt a NN architecture that are inherently without BN layers such as ViT \citep{dosovitskiy_2021_iclr_vit}.
+The other is to design or adopt a NN architecture that is inherently without BN layers such as ViT \citep{dosovitskiy_2021_iclr_vit}.